ShivprasadSagare/SC-Project/data/readme.md

 Ver 1: This directory contains JSON files with triples along with Hindi wikipedia sitelink.
 It does not contain wikipedia article sentences.

 Ver 2: This directory contains JSON files with Hindi wikipedia content in text format present in addition to version 1 data.
+Wikipedia content in NOT sentence tokenized.

 Ver 3: This is the latest version of data which contains sentences tokenized from Hindi articles in addition to all previous data fields.